Best betting apps and sites for NFL Week 6, where to bet on NFL

-Best betting apps, sites, promos for NFL Week 6: How, where to bet on football during the 2025 NFL season
+Best betting apps, promos, sites for NFL Week 6: How, where to bet on football during the 2025 NFL season

 The Week 6 NFL odds are out, and football bettors can use these NFL promos at the top NFL betting sites and NFL betting apps

 The Chicago Bears will visit the Washington Commanders in Week 6, and we'll see Caleb Williams and Jayden Daniels do battle for a second season in a row.
 The two top picks in the 2024 NFL Draft met last season in a game that ended in a Commanders win after a miraculous Hail Mary as time expired.
 This time they'll meet in the second game of a Monday Night Football doubleheader that kicks off at 8:15 p.m.
 ET.
 Washington is favored by 4.5 in the latest Week 6 NFL odds, while the over/under is currently 49.5 points, and there are hundreds of other online sports betting options this week as well.
-Commanders wide receiver Terry McLaurin (quad) is questionable.
+Other notable NFL Week 6 betting lines include Cowboys vs. Panthers (+3, 49.5), Browns vs. Steelers (-5.5, 38.5) and Lions vs. Chiefs (-2.5, 53).

 Now that the 2025 NFL season is in full swing, there are plenty of NFL betting opportunities in Week 6, allowing you to scour the NFL odds from the best betting sites and apps.
 Here's a closer look at the best sportsbook promos that are available for the Week 6 NFL schedule, including instructions on how to claim each offer.